simoncozens/fonts-and-layout/features.md

 The first step in processing the table is finding out the appropriate features to apply, and this is done on the basis of script and language.
 We will look more into how that happens in the next chapter.
 At the point we have found the appropriate list of features to be processed.
 (See the figure at the start of this chapter again.)

-Now we go through the features *in the order they are defined in the font*.
-So you need to be *very* careful how you order your features, and think about how features interact.

-> Check this

-XXX Lookup Flags
-What a feature actually is.
-Default. exclude_dflt;
-Sub first then position.
-Order of execution.
-Stopping.
-Reusable lookups
+Now we go through the features, one by one, but in a particular order.
+The general way of thinking about this order is this: first, those "pre-shaping" features which change the way characters are turned into glyphs (such as `ccmp`, `rvrn` and `locl`); next, script-specific shaping features which, for example, reorder syllable clusters (Indic scripts) or implement joining behaviours (Arabic, N'ko, etc.), then required typographic refinements such as required ligatures (think Arabic again), discretionary typographic refinements (small capitals, Japanese centered punctuation, etc.), then positioning features (such as kerning and mark positioning).[^1]

+More specifically, Uniscribe processes features for the Latin script in the following order: `ccmp`, `liga`, `clig`, `dist`, `kern`, `mark`, `mkmk`.
+Harfbuzz does it in the order `rvrn`, either `ltra` and `ltrm` (for left to right contexts) or `rtla` and `rtlm` (for right to left context), then `frac`, `numr`, `dnom`, `rand`, `trak`, the private-use features `HARF` and `BUZZ`, then `abvm`, `blwm`, `ccmp`, `locl`, `mark`, `mkmk`, `rlig`, and then either `calt`, `clig`, `curs`, `dist`, `kern`, `liga`, and `rclt` (for horizontal typesetting) or `vert` (for vertical typesetting).

+For other scripts, the order in which features are processed (at least by Uniscribe, although Harfbuzz generally follows Uniscribe's lead) can be found in Microsoft's "Script Development Specs" documents.
+See, for instance, the specification for [Arabic](https://docs.microsoft.com/en-gb/typography/script-development/arabic); the ordering for other scripts can be accessed using the side menu.

+After these default feature lists, any other user-specified features are processed in the order that they are defined in the font, one lookup at a time.

+### Lookups

+We haven't said much about lookups so far, but lookups are collections of rules.
+You can define a lookup in a number of ways.
+The simplest way is implicitly; by not mentioning any lookups inside a feature, the rules you specify are placed in a single, anonymous lookup.
+So this feature, for positioning superior numerals:

+    feature sups {
+      sub one by onesuperior;
+      sub two by twosuperior;
+      sub three by threesuperior;
+    } sups;

+is effectively equivalent to this:

+    feature sups {
+      lookup sups_1 {
+        sub one by onesuperior;
+        sub two by twosuperior;
+        sub three by threesuperior;
+        } sups_1;
+    } sups;

+You can also define named lookups inside a feature:

+    feature pnum {
+      lookup pnum_latin {
+        sub zero by zero.prop;
+        sub one by one.prop;
+        sub two by two.prop;
+        ...
+      } pnum_latin;
+      lookup pnum_arab {
+        sub uni0660 by uni0660.prop;
+        sub uni0661 by uni0661.prop;
+        sub uni0662 by uni0662.prop;
+        ...
+      } pnum_arab;
+    } sups;

+Finally, and more usefully, you can define lookups outside of a feature, and then reference them within a feature.
+For one thing, this allows you to use the same lookup in more than one feature, or in more than one language and script combination:

+    lookup myAlternates {
+      sub A by A.001; # Alternate form
+      ...
+    } myAlternates;

+    feature salt { lookup myAlternates; } salt;
+    feature ss01 { lookup myAlternates; } ss01;

+The first clause *defines* the set of rules called `myAlternates`, which is the *used* in the two stylistic alternate features.
+This facility will become more useful when we look at chaining rules - when one rule calls another.

+Each lookup may also have a *lookup flag*.
+We will look at examples of using lookup flags when we come to rules which use them.

 ## Types of Substitution Rule

-XXX
+So the first stage in OpenType layout processing is to go through the appropriate lookups and rules in the substitution table (`GSUB`).
+These rules rewrite the input stream, substituting one glyph (or a series of glyphs) for other glyphs.
+The Arabic `medi` feature, for example, makes sure that a glyph in the middle of a word is replaced by the glyph representing its medial form.

-For many of these features, your glyph editing software may do something clever behind the scenes - for example, interpreting specially-named glyphs - to automatically generate the feature code for you.
-But it's useful to understand what's actually going on underneath, so that you can customize it if it doesn't quite do what you want to it, and as building blocks from which you can build up your own more sophisticated features.
+For some of these features, your glyph editing software may do something clever on your behalf - for example, it may implement the `medi` feature automatically, by looking for specially-named glyphs whose names end with `.medi` and generating substitution rules for you.
+Although that's an incredibly powerful tool, it's important to understand what is actually going on underneath.
+If you understand the feature code that is being generated behind the scenes, you can customize it if it doesn't quite do what you want, and you can use it as building blocks from which to build up your own more sophisticated features.

 ### Single Substitution